Ovidio G. Assonitis: Return to independent producing

 After his termination from Cannon Pictures Inc., Assonitis took the rights to Scent of a Woman to Universal Pictures.
 Universal acquired the rights and remade the film as Scent of a Woman starring Al Pacino and directed by Martin Brest.
 Released worldwide in 1993, the film earned USD63,095,253 in the US and $71 million internationally, totaling $134,095,253 worldwide.
 The film was nominated for four Academy Award including Best Picture with Pacino winning for Best Actor.
 Assonitis, who had originated the project and chose to go uncredited on the final cut of the film, took out a full page advert in Variety congratulating Tom Pollock, Universal Pictures and Martin Brest for making the adaptation successful and praising Al Pacino on his Oscar win.

 In the mid 90s, Assonitis worked as a consultant to Ibrahim Moussa's Stone Canyon Investments.
 In 1998, Paul Guez bought into the company and soon after a deal was announced with MGM Animation to produce three films, beginning with Tom Sawyer and Night at the Opera, however only Tom Sawyer was produced before MGM Animation folded.
 The company entered into a first look deal with director Reginald Hudlin and his company Hudlin Bros.
 However no films were produced from this deal and Stone Canyon Investments closed soon after.

 After producing Sabrina Goes to Rome for Paramount Domestic Television and ABC in 1998, Assonitis produced the 2003 Italian slasher film Red Riding Hood directed by Giacomo Cimini.

 Since 2003, Assonitis has concentrated on commercial and film distribution projects in South East Asia and Malaysia.
 In 2021, Assonitis was awarded the German Independence Honorary Award from Oldenburg International Film Festival.
 The festival opened with a theatrical screening of Tentacles and also conducted a retrospective of his films including Who Saw Her Die?, Beyond the Door, The Visitor, Madhouse and Piranha II: The Spawning.
 He later announced a sequel to Beyond the Door entitled Embryo would be released in 2023 and Juliet Mills would return to star.
 Assonitis was the recipient of the Time Machine Award from Sitges Film Festival in October 2024 for his multifaceted career and his fundamental role in the development of Italian cinema since the 1960s.
 Beyond the Door was also screened at the festival to celebrate the 50th anniversary of its release.
+He also announced a teen romance film, Shadow of Light to be directed by Stefano Poda is also in development.